 Samuel J. Comroe – He’s a comedian who has Tourette syndrome and much like Drew Lynch before him, he has found a way to turn that into fuel for his act.
 He’s legitimately funny, and it’s because of his writing and delivery style.
 He’s very talented, charismatic, and knows how to command a room.

 Courtney Hadwin – Howie Mandel’s Golden Buzzer act!
 Read more about her here.

 What do you think about tonight’s America’s Got Talent, and who was your favorite act?
 Be sure to share in the comments!

 Meanwhile, be sure to also like CarterMatt on Facebook for some other news regarding the NBC series.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!